 If a person doesn’t realise these physical symptoms are a result of their anxiety, they can become even more anxious because they’re not sure what’s going on.
 The increase in their anxiety level causes their symptoms to get more intense, which leads them to feel even more anxious, causing their symptoms to get even more intense….. and so on.
 When this happens to a person, it’s known as entering into a ‘cycle of panic’, otherwise known as a panic attack.

 What are some panic attack symptoms?

-People having panic attacks often get the following:
+Panic attacks are not at all fun.
+People having panic attacks often experience the following symptoms:

 If you've had these things come on suddenly and forcefully with no external reason, chances are you've had a panic attack.

 Panic attacks are caused by entering into a cycle of panic, as explained above.
 There are a number of risk factors that make someone more likely to experience panic attacks: